Opinion Polarization by Learning from Social Feedback: Modeling Opinion Polarization

+\thirdrevision{We note that} global agreement is also the outcome of most socio-physics models of social dynamics which -- based on an analogy to simple spin systems \citep{Ising1925beitrag} -- often conceive opinions as a binary variable (e.g. >>yes<< versus >>no<<) on which agents agree in interaction (e.g. by copying).
+There is a huge body of literature devoted to the analysis of the statistical properties of systems in which agents connected in a network exchange binary opinions and we refer to \citep{Castellano2009statistical} for a review (but see, for instance, \cite{Frachebourg1996exact, Slanina2003analytical, Sood2005voter, Galam2008sociophysics, Banisch2012son, Gleeson2013binary} as well as \cite{Moran1958random,Kimura1964stepping,Clifford1973model} for predecessors in theoretical biology).
+As long as no noise \citep{Carro2016noisy} or anti-conformism \citep{Galam2004contrarian} is added to the system, the opinion imitation mechanism leads to global agreement whenever the interaction network is connected, because under this conditions the dynamics give rise to a random walk with absorbing boundaries \citep{Banisch2014dnc,Banisch2016springer}.

+The approach taken in this paper can be seen as a combination of physics-inspired binary opinion dynamics and social influence models.
+Agents are allowed to express two alternative opinions (binary choice) but evolve a private evaluation of these alternatives that takes continuous values.
+Despite the fact that this combination can account for the emergence and persistence of bi-polarization even if the interaction network consists of one connected component, it also leads to microscopically more plausible opinion change dynamics with respect to socio-physics models as agents do not constantly switch back and forth between the two opinions but may go through phases of confidence and indecision (see Fig. \ref{fig:individuals01}).

-The second generation of models of opinion dynamics try to address this by including further constraints in the models, most prominently, assumptions about value or \emph{opinion homophily} \citep{McPherson2001birds}.
+The first generation of previous opinion dynamics models which try to address the issue of stable opinion plurality are based on the continuous social influence models and include further constraints, most prominently, assumptions about value or \emph{opinion homophily} \citep{McPherson2001birds}.
 In the opinion dynamics context this type of homophily refers to the fact that similar views may lead to attraction and an increasing likeliness of interaction.
 Paired with positive social influence it describes a process of repeated influence events by which >>similarity leads to interaction and interaction leads to still more similarity<< \citep[109]{Banisch2010acs}.
 In the classical models with bounded confidence \citep{Hegselmann2002opinion,Deffuant2000mixing} this is implemented via a threshold mechanism that switches off influence if the opinion discrepancy exceeds a certain threshold.
-Similar mechanisms have been proposed for models with an vectorial opinion representation (e.g. \cite{Axelrod1997dissemination,Banisch2010acs}).
+In relation to linear social influence models, this effectively means that the matrix of social influences $A$ is a function of the opinions that agents hold which may disintegrate into disconnected groups of influence due to the threshold mechanism.
+This procedural disintegration into disconnected influence groups is necessary for persistent disagreement in this class of models.